Barbie in a Christmas Carol: Promotion

 To promote the film, an exclusive interview for Amazon.com featuring Barbie (voiced by Kelly Sheridan) was released, called "Barbie Talks About Her Holiday Movie".

-DVD Sales
+Reception

+Paul Mavis of DVD Talk said, "Barbie is sweet and knowing, as usual, and little girls might even get a much-needed message about the true spirit of Christmas, slipped in among the somewhat herky-jerky CGI animation.
+An excellent stocking stuffer for little girls.
+I recommend Barbie in A Christmas Carol."

+Home media

 The film was released on November 4, 2008, and grossed $6,626,008 in the U.S. DVD market.

 Adaptation

 Based on the 1843 book A Christmas Carol by Charles Dickens, the film was adapted into a storybook written by Mary Man-Kong and published by Golden Books (a division of Random House).